maybeNekit/maybeNekit/README.md

 [![Typing SVG](https://readme-typing-svg.herokuapp.com?color=%2336BCF7&lines=FCS_HSE+take+me+pls...)](https://git.io/typing-svg)

-### :woman_technologist: About Me :
+### :man_technologist: About Me :
-- 🏫: I study at the Lyceum at the Higher School of Economics
+- 🏫 I study at the Lyceum at the Higher School of Economics

-- 🏛️: I plan to enter this university in the direction: applied mathematics and computer science
+- 🏛️ I plan to enter this university in the direction: applied mathematics and computer science

-- 💻: I am fond of data analytics, in the future I plan to become a data scientist and ml specialist
+- 💻 I am fond of data analytics, in the future I plan to become a data scientist and ml specialist

+### 📖: Education :
+-  ❤️school 109 ❤️
+-  ❤️School 1580 at Bauman University❤️
+-  ❤️Lyceum at the Higher School of Economics❤️
+-  ❤️(Higher School of Economics) soon...❤️